-To ensure proper operation of the power supply, verify that you have selected the correct power-line voltage prior to attempting any test procedure in this chapter (refer to "Converting line voltage" on page 12).
+To ensure proper power supply operation, verify that you have selected the correct power-line voltage prior to attempting any test procedure in this chapter.
+Refer to "Converting line voltage" on page 12.

 Ensure that all terminal connections (both front panel and rear panel) are removed while the internal self-test is being performed.